google/gnostic/README.md

         go get github.com/googleapis/gnostic

-2. [Optional] Build and run the compiler generator.
+2. [Optional] Build and run the gnostic compiler generator.
-This uses the OpenAPI JSON schema to generate a Protocol Buffer language file that describes the OpenAPI specification and a Go-language file of code that will read a JSON or YAML OpenAPI representation into the generated protocol buffers.
-Pre-generated versions of these files are in the OpenAPIv2 directory.
+This uses JSON schemas to generate Protocol Buffer language files that describes supported API specification formats and Go-language files of code that will read JSON or YAML API descriptions into the generated protocol buffer models.

+Pre-generated versions of these files are checked into the directories named OpenAPIv2, OpenAPIv3, and discovery.

         cd $GOPATH/src/github.com/googleapis/gnostic/generate-gnostic
         go install
         cd ..
         generate-gnostic --v2
+        generate-gnostic --v3
+        generate-gnostic --discovery

-3. [Optional] Generate Protocol Buffer support code.
+3. Generate Protocol Buffer support code.
-A pre-generated version of this file is checked into the OpenAPIv2 directory.
 This step requires a local installation of protoc, the Protocol Buffer Compiler, and the Go protoc plugin.
 You can get protoc [here](https://github.com/google/protobuf).